vcc-csc212/sm21/_docs/labs/lab21/lab21.md

    - This is a MIN heap so all children must be larger than their parents
 6. Complete the implementation of `insert`.
 Pay attention to the **comments and hints in the code**.
 Refer to the course material (slides, readings, and background info above) as needed.
    - This is a MIN heap so all children must be larger than their parents
 7. Add your own test cases for the functions you just completed.
-8. Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
+Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 Debug as needed.
-9. Complete the implementation of `find_last`.
+8. Complete the implementation of `find_last`.
 Pay attention to the **comments and hints in the code**.
 Refer to the course material (slides, readings, and background info above) as needed.
-10. Add your own test cases for the functions you just completed.
-11. Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
+9. Add your own test cases for the function you just completed.
+Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 Debug as needed.
-12. Complete the implementation of `remove_min`.
+10. Complete the implementation of `remove_min`.
 Pay attention to the **comments and hints in the code**.
 Refer to the course material (slides, readings, and background info above) as needed.
-13. Add your own test cases for the functions you just completed.
-14. Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
+11. Add your own test cases for the function you just completed.
+Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 Debug as needed.
-15. Complete the implementation of `delete_element`.
+12. Complete the implementation of `delete_element`.
 Pay attention to the **comments and hints in the code**.
 Refer to the course material (slides, readings, and background info above) as needed.
-16. Add your own test cases for the functions you just completed.
-17. Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
+13. Add your own test cases for the function you just completed.
+Run, compile, and test your program by running `make` in your terminal, while in the directory all these files are located in.
 Debug as needed.
-18. New function (heapsort) to be added for Thursday's lab :)
+14. New function (heapsort) to be added for Thursday's lab :)

 ---